FreakC-Foundation/FreakC/README.md

 <li>A FreakC terminal</li>
 <li>Some optional utilities</li>

-## 1.x Releases
+## 2.x Releases
-All the 1.x releases have the compiler rebuilt completely different from all the 0.x version.
-It is now fast and versatile.
+All the 2.x releases have the compiler rebuilt completely different from all the 0.x versions or 1.x versions.
+It is now fast and versatile, with much more power and ability to make some standard programs.

 ## Developers
 <li>Lead Developer: Nguyen Phu Minh</li>